 Your Therapy Team

-UnityPoint Health-Meriter's multidisciplinary concussion team includes providers who specialize in concussion care for individuals of all ages.
+UnityPoint Health's multidisciplinary concussion team includes providers who specialize in concussion care for individuals of all ages.
 When you are referred to therapy, you will first see an Occupational Therapist or a Physical Therapist who will talk to you about your current injury, medical history, history of concussions, symptoms you are experiencing, and how they impact your life.
 A thorough examination will be completed to help identify both areas of strengths and challenges.
 The therapist will tailor activity and exercise recommendations to your needs.
 Depending on your individual symptoms and challenges, additional specialty providers may be involved in your care.
 All therapists can refer to other specialists to make sure your needs are met.

 - Occupational Therapist